arangodb/docs/3.9/aql/tutorial-join.md

 Join another way
 ----------------

-The `DOCUMENT()` function utilizes primary indices to look up documents quickly.
+The `DOCUMENT()` function utilizes primary indexes to look up documents quickly.
 It is limited to find documents via their identifiers however.
 For a use case like in our example it is sufficient to accomplish a simple join.